auroraextensions/notificationservice/README.md

 ## Configuration

-Using Notification Service is as simple as adding a `notifications.xml` file to the `etc` directory of your module.
-Below are configuration options and examples.
+Configuration is as simple as adding a `notifications.xml` file to your module `etc` directory.

+## Schema

 | Options     | Description                                                                                   | Type   | Required |
 |-------------|-----------------------------------------------------------------------------------------------|--------|----------|